 Planning & preparing to take the photos

-During photo shoot there is usually not enough time to find best spots, best angles, best compositions and so on.
-So ideally you would do a few scouting visits to your chosen location before date of your shoot but if that’s not an option use other sources like travel guides, Internet, photos of other photographers, maps or Google Earth.
+During the photo shoot, there is usually not enough time to find best spots, best angles, best compositions and so on.
+So ideally you would do a few scouting visits to your chosen location before the date of your shoot but if that’s not an option use other sources like travel guides, the Internet, photos of other photographers, maps or Google Earth.
 Don’t fear to ask other photographers for their advice too – many of them will give you great hints.

-If you plan on visiting larger area make sure to check what are the most recommended spots for photography.
+If you plan on visiting a larger area, make sure to check what are the most recommended spots for photography.

 BTW I wrote whole tutorial about researching locations here.

 2. Check tides before your arrival if you plan shooting seascapes

 Checking the tides is really important if you intend to photograph seascapes as otherwise you might be unpleasantly surprised the conditions are not good for photography (as some places look fantastic during low tide; other – during high tide).
 It may also happen that you won’t be able to access particular spots during high tide.
 Or even worse – that you won’t be able to leave the location safely because you will find your exit route covered with water.
 On the other hand, some sites become extremely slippery during low tide.
 Remember – safety should always come first!